 Key facts

-• Channel counts have grown roughly 10× per decade.
+• BCI channel counts have grown roughly 10x per decade since the 1990s.

-• Foundation models for neural data are an active research area (POYO, Neuroformer).
+• Foundation models for neural data (POYO, Neuroformer, NDT) are an active and rapidly maturing research area.

-• Soft, flexible probe materials are the dominant biocompatibility approach.
+• Soft, flexible probe materials are the dominant biocompatibility approach in current first-generation commercial implants.

-• Optogenetics offers neuron-type specificity at the cost of genetic modification.
+• Optogenetics offers neuron-type specificity but requires genetic modification, limiting human use.

 Bandwidth and Biocompatibility